It's a Fact of Life on the Farm...

 ALREADY USING MANURE?

-There are many resources available to farmers who use manure to fertilize their fields.
-Participation in financial assistance programs requires compliance with all Maryland nutrient management regulations.
-Check out the links at right listed under Manure Regulations and Resources.
-Free technical assistance is always just a phone call away at your local Soil Conservation District
+Technical and financial resources are available to farmers who use all types of livestock manure to fertilize their fields.
+Check out the links under Farmer Resources.
+Free technical help is always just a phone call away at your local Soil Conservation District.

 WE HAVE A BRIGHTER IDEA.

-New technology is helping us to see manure in a whole new light as we capitalize on its potential as a renewable energy source and look at new utilization and management options.
-Maryland is investing in innovative manure management technologies, including manure-to-energy projects that turn chicken manure into power and help farmers find new uses for this abundant natural resource.
-Two new manure-to-energy projects are already in the works.
-This year, Maryland will invest $2.5 million in projects that hold promise and demonstrate innovative manure management technologies.
-Projects that produce energy will help Maryland meet its commitment to use renewable sources for 20 percent of its energy by 2025.
-Click Here
+New technology is helping us to see manure in a whole new light as we capitalize on its potential as a renewable energy source.
+Maryland is investing in innovative manure management technologies, including projects that turn chicken manure into power.

 Check out our Grants.